NETWAYS/foreman-training/Setup.md

 ## Virtual machine foreman.localdomain

-To setup a new version of the virtual machine install CentOS Stream 9 from ISO, only configuration required is setting the network interface to manual, ip address 10.0.0.2, netmask 255.255.0.0, gateway 10.0.0.1, dns 10.0.0.1.
+To setup a new version of the virtual machine install CentOS Stream 9 from ISO, only configuration required is setting the network interface to manual, IP address 10.0.0.2, netmask 255.255.0.0, gateway 10.0.0.1, DNS 10.0.0.1.
 In addition you may want to allow SSH access for root.

-Afterwards run the Ansible playbook provided in the _files directory to setup host entries and openldap.
+Afterwards run the Ansible playbook provided in the _files directory to setup host entries and OpenLDAP.

 ## Virtual machine monitoring.localdomain

-To setup a new version of the virtual machine install Ubuntu 24.04 Server from ISO, only configuration required is setting the network interface to manual, ip address 10.0.0.3, netmask 255.255.0.0, gateway 10.0.0.1, dns 10.0.0.1 and creating a user training with the default password.
+To setup a new version of the virtual machine install Ubuntu 24.04 Server from ISO, only configuration required is setting the network interface to manual, IP address 10.0.0.3, netmask 255.255.0.0, gateway 10.0.0.1, DNS 10.0.0.1 and creating a user training with the default password.

 Afterwards run the Ansible playbook provided in the _files directory to setup host including Icinga 2, Icinga Web 2 and Director with preparations for the exercise.

 ## Local mirror

 To provide a local mirror use a Katello instance like needed for the Katello Demo.
-In addition to RPM and DEB repositories you will need some files like the Ubuntu isos and Discovery image which you can drop in the /pub directory.
+In addition to RPM and DEB repositories you will need some files like the Ubuntu ISOs and Discovery image which you can drop in the /pub directory.
 As most repositories stopped providing rsync, this is the best solution.
-Some limitations like Katello not supporting the debian installer and the need to publish unprotected do apply of course.
+Some limitations like Katello not supporting the Debian installer and the need to publish unprotected do apply of course.
 You can also use on-demand downloading to save space, just run all the exercises once against the mirror.

 ## Katello Demo